iharrison-ri/rothmandevgrp-documentation/README.md

 Note: the only branch a new branch should stem from is the QA branch.
 Avoid making branches from other branches because this could cause errors and unforeseen side effects.

 If you have been working on a branch for a while and you want to pull in all of the changes from QA run: git pull origin QA while on your branch.
-Be careful with this because you only want to pull files that didn’t directly cross with the files you are working on.
-If you having no choice put to have